2024

 Released Spring 2019

 Eight bottlings were created from the 2017 vintage: Black Label, Pink Label, White Label, Willamette Valley, Loubejac Vineyard, Seven Springs Vineyard, Eyrie Vineyard, and Sandi.
 The 2017 vintage was hot but higher than average yields tempered ripeness.
-The 2017’s are now in their prime drinking window.
+The 2017 vintage is less reductive than 2016 but the wines have decent to good structure and nice acidity.
+I find that the 2017’s to be in their prime drinking window.
 Black Label is mineral, steely and delicate.
-Drink now.
-Pink Label is light with dainty fruit and florals.
-Drink now.
-White Label is powerful, textural and is generous already, but will continue to drink well through 2025.
-Willamette Valley is coiled, pure and chalky - it is wonderful now, though it will continue to improve through 2025.
+If you have this in your cellar, drink this as well as the Pink Label now.
+The Pink Label is light with dainty fruit and florals - neither of these bottlings have the structure to age.
+On the other hand, White Label is powerful, textural and structured and it has showed well since bottling.
+It will likely continue to improve modestly in the cellar over the next few years but I think this is better sooner rather than later.
+Willamette Valley is coiled, pure and chalky - it is wonderful now, and it will continue to improve through 2026.
 Loubejac Vineyard surprises me every time I open it; while it is chalky, mineral and vibrant, there is a subtle plushness on the palate.
-Drink anytime through 2025.
+Drink anytime through 2026.
 Seven Springs Vineyard’s chalky and coiled texture has softened and the minerals have become creamy.
-Drink anytime through 2025.
+Drink anytime through 2026.
 Eyrie Vineyard’s musky intensity is beginning to show depth which youth was hiding.
+This is richer, decanting is advised.
 Drink anytime through 2027 or 2028.
-Sandi is a kernel of power, regality and finesse.
-If you open now, decanting will help show its best.
+Sandi is powerful, regal and has lots of finesse.
+Decant or cellar with confidence through 2027 or 2028.

-Drink Black Label, Pink Label and White Label now.
-Willamette Valley, Loubejac and Seven Springs are likely reaching full maturity, drink in 2025.
+Drink Black Label, Pink Label, White Label now.
+Willamette Valley, Loubejac and Seven Springs are likely reaching full maturity, drink in 2025 or 2026.
 Eyrie and Sandi will continue to improve in your cellar but are beginning to drink well.

 2016